heliosproj/HeliOS/README.md

 As noted in the key features, HeliOS supports two types of multitasking: cooperative and event driven.
 Cooperative multitasking embedded operating systems and task schedulers often use a round-robin scheduling strategy.
 However, HeliOS uses a run-time balanced strategy which ensures tasks with shorter run-times are prioritized over tasks with longer run-times.
 This ensures all running tasks receive approximately equal total run-time without using context switching.
 The other multitasking option available in HeliOS is event driven multitasking, which uses the wait/notify and timer interfaces.
 Mixing cooperative and event driven tasks in HeliOS is not a problem.
 # Why HeliOS
 There are already so many great and proven RTOS and scheduler options available, then why HeliOS?
-HeliOS was never intended to replace or compete with the other options already available today (if you have not checked out FreeRTOS - you should).
+HeliOS was never intended to replace or compete with the other options already available today (e.g., FreeRTOS).
 HeliOS, however, due to its size and simplicity, is intended to play in the space between RTOS's and task schedulers.
 HeliOS is tiny, easy to use and a great place to start for enthusiasts, hobbyists and researchers alike.
 # What's Happening
 HeliOS is always being improved.
 Development is currently focused on improvements to the scheduler, adding features, adding additional microcontroller support, code documentation, additional example sketches and testing.
 If you are looking to check-out the latest developments in HeliOS, clone the **develop** branch.
-But remember that the source code and documentation in the **develop** branch is under active development and may contain errors.
+But remember that the source code and documentation in the **develop** branch is under active development and may or may not compile.
 In the meantime, don't forget to **star** and **watch** the HeliOS repository so you don't miss out on new releases.
 # Getting Started
 ## Arduino
 Because HeliOS is compliant with the Arduino 1.5 (rev. 2.2) Library Specification, getting up and running is quick and easy.
 HeliOS can be installed directly from the Arduino Library Manager or downloaded and installed manually.
 Both options are described [here](https://www.arduino.cc/en/Guide/Libraries#toc3).
 You can also refer to the auto-generated instructions from ArduBadge [here](https://www.ardu-badge.com/HeliOS).
 Once up and running, check out one of the example sketches or refer to the HeliOS Programmer's Guide in the Documentation section.